b-n-space/b-n-space/content/articles/european_eleectricity_market_czech_politicians.md

 Síkela also stated on the programme, without further details, that he was preparing a completely new energy concept.
 He criticized that previous governments have not come up with any changes in the energy mix since 2015.
 He mentioned that the share of renewables was decreasing.

-Sikel mentioned that his ministry is now working on new gas supplies to the Czech Republic.
+Síkela mentioned that his ministry is now working on new gas supplies to the Czech Republic.
 He is also planning to expand the capacity of the TAL pipeline so that we can wean ourselves off the Druzhba pipeline.
 Although the Czech Republic is ready to finance this itself (at a cost of about CZK 1.5 billion), it hopes to get European money for it.

 The Czech Republic has also resumed cooperation with Poland on the Stork II pipeline, which would link the two countries.
 The minister estimated the cost of this at eight billion.